Jnxvln/FamForge/README.md

 # 🐾 FamForge

-**FamForge** is a magical command-line tool that allows you to summon, bond, and catalog your very own mystical familiars.
-Generate randomized creatures with rich backstories, elemental traits, whimsical quirks, and more — then save them forever in your personal grimoire.
+**FamForge** is a magical command-line tool for conjuring and connecting with mystical familiars.
+Generate unique creatures with elemental traits, rich backstories, quirks, and soul-deep meaning — then save them forever in your personal grimoire.

 ---

 ## ✨ Features

-- Summon unique magical familiars
+- Summon deeply unique magical familiars
 - Lock traits like element, species, gender, and more
 - Add whimsical quirks for a playful twist
 - Bond with familiars and save them to your grimoire
-- Add personal soul notes
+- Attach personal soul notes to each companion
-- Reveal a hidden **incantation** embedded in each karma seed
+- Reveal a secret **incantation** hidden in each karma seed
-- View all bonded companions in a color-coded table
+- View bonded familiars in a color-coded table
 - Filter by name, species, or element
-- View detailed familiar profiles with `--details`
+- Display full familiar profiles with `--details`
-- Modular command structure: `summon call`, `bond now`, `bond note`, `reveal incantation`, etc.
+- Modular commands: `summon call`, `bond now`, `bond note`, `reveal incantation`, etc.

 ---

 ## 🚀 Installation

-Clone the repository and install requirements:

 ```bash
 git clone https://github.com/Jnxvln/FamForge.git